 Florida legalized the manufacturing and selling of alcoholic beverages in 1933, subject to county approval.
 The same form and rates of licenses were in effect from 1935 until 1971.
 The 1971 Legislature rewrote the alcoholic beverage laws.
 License fees were increased substantially for vendors of wine and liquor.
-Vendors' licenses for liquor sales are limited to one per 2,500 residents, but special licenses are issued to certain organizations.
+Vendors' licenses for liquor sales were limited to one per 2,500 residents, but special licenses were issued to certain organizations.
 Until 1986, distributions of license revenues were as follows: 24% to county where collected; 38% to city where collected; remainder to the General Revenue Fund.
 Beginning July 1, 1986, all beverage license revenue, less distributions to counties and cities, was earmarked for deposit into the Alcoholic Beverage and Tobacco Trust Fund, to be used to operate the Division of Alcoholic Beverages and Tobacco.
 A surtax of 40% of license fees for beer and wine vendors was imposed, for deposit into the trust fund.
 Bottle clubs became subject to the licensing provisions of chapter 561 in 1990, with an annual license fee of \$500.
-In 1992, the Legislature expanded the definition of "licensed premises" to include sidewalks and other outside areas, increased the Hughes Act fee for a new liquor license from \$5,000 to \$10,750, and revised the formula for the issuance of quota alcoholic beverage licenses.
+In 1992, the Legislature expanded the definition of "license from \$5,000 to \$10,750, and revised the formula for the issuance of quota alcoholic beverage licenses.
 The Legislature also provided for the issuance of a special license for consumption on-premises only, for a qualified performing arts center.

 In 1997, the Legislature amended s.
 561.24, F.S., to prohibit a wine manufacturer from being dually licensed as a distributor and registered as an exporter.
-A grandfather clause exempts any manufacturer of wine that holds a distributors license on April 1, 1997, from the new prohibition.
-An additional exemption is provided for certified Florida Farm Wineries as defined in s.
+A grandfather clause was added to exempt any manufacturer of wine that held a distributor's license on April 1, 1997, from the new prohibition.
+An additional exemption was provided for certified Florida Farm Wineries as defined in s.
 599.004, F.S., to hold a manufacturer's license and a distributor's license.
 The Legislature also clarified that the licensure of distributors' salesmen of spirituous or vinous beverages does not apply for cider.
 Chapter 2000-191, L.O.F., provided the following changes to the Beverage License Laws: increased the quota license restriction from one license for every 5,000 residents to one license for every 7,500 residents in a county; required that a transfer fee equal to fifteen times the annual license fee be assessed on the transfer of any quota license issued after October 1, 2000, which is in addition to the transfer fees assessed in s.
 561.32(3)(a), F.S.; and created a special alcoholic beverage license for caterers.